Gary Gannon: Political career

-Gannon was elected to Dublin City Council in 2014 for the North Inner City local electoral area as an Independent candidate.
+Gannon was involved with Tony Gregory's political group and canvassed for Maureen O'Sullivan at the 2011 general election, before deciding to run against them in 2014 amidst a row over candidate selection.
+He was elected to Dublin City Council in 2014 for the North Inner City local electoral area as an independent candidate.

 In September 2015, he joined the newly formed Social Democrats.
 Gannon was one of five general election candidates put forward by the Social Democrats to contest the 2016 general election.
-He ran in the Dublin Central constituency, losing out narrowly on a seat to Maureen O’Sullivan.
+He ran in the Dublin Central constituency, losing out narrowly on a seat to Maureen O'Sullivan.

 In May 2019, Gannon contested the 2019 European Parliament elections in the Dublin constituency.
 He was not elected.
 On the same day he was elected to Dublin City Council for the Cabra-Glasnevin local electoral area.

 Gannon again stood as the Social Democrats candidate in the Dublin Central constituency at the 2020 general election and won a seat on the 9th count.
-Cat O'Driscoll was co-opted to Gannon's seat on Dublin City Council following his election to the Dáil.

 As a TD Gannon has spoken on issues relating to access to education, and on how the lack of access to education can play into poverty and gang violence.
 He has also spoken about the Magdalene laundries and the need to preserve the historical significance of the sites.

 In May 2021 Gannon called upon Foreign Affairs Minister Simon Coveney to expel the Israeli Ambassador to Ireland following the outbreak of the 2021 Israel–Palestine crisis.

-In August 2021, following the Katherine Zappone controversy, Gannon wrote to the chair of the Oireachtas Foreign Affairs Committee Charlie Flanagan to demand that the committee investigate Zappone's appointment as a special envoy to the UN.
+In August 2021, following the Katherine Zappone controversy, Gannon wrote to the chair of the Oireachtas Foreign Affairs Committee Charles Flanagan to demand that the committee investigate Zappone's appointment as a special envoy to the UN.

-In November 2021 Gannon introduced a Bill to the Dáil which sought to “ensure that every single student and school that receives State funding will receive the same fact-based health, relationship and sex education regardless of their school’s ethos”, rather than sex education being dictated by religious values.
+In November 2021 Gannon introduced a Bill to the Dáil which sought to “ensure that every single student and school that receives State funding will receive the same fact-based health, relationship and sex education regardless of their school's ethos”, rather than sex education being dictated by religious values.
 Minister for Education Norma Foley did not oppose the Bill but called for a nine-month delay on its introduction in order to give time to schools to update their curriculums.

+In June 2022 Gannon was ordered to repay over €1,000 in expenses after recording the lowest attendance of any TD in the Dáil in 2021.
+TDs must attend a minimum of 120 days to avail of the Oireachtas travel and accommodation allowance, with Gannon having attended 109 days.

+Following the November 2023 Dublin stabbing attack and riot which occurred in his constituency, Gannon called for both Minister for Justice Helen McEntee and Garda Commissioner Drew Harris to resign from their offices as Gannon felt their positions were "untenable".

+At the 2024 general election, Gannon was re-elected to the Dáil.
+He was subsequently appointed the Cathaoirleach of the Joint Committee on Drugs Use.